 Cell phones are an increasingly complex issue for schools.
-Student cell phones or electronic devices are not to be used during the school day.(phone calls, texting, games, pictures, Internet, or otherwise transmitting images and/or sounds of another person or persons).
+Student cell phones or electronic devices including electronic watches are not to be used during the school day.(phone calls, texting, games, pictures, Internet, or otherwise transmitting images and/or sounds of another person or persons).